 CDCC develops haircuts that are regularly tested taking into account stressed market conditions in order to have adequate assurance of collateral value in the event of liquidation.
-CDCC has in place a robust haircut model to generate haircuts benchmarked and adjusted against those of chosen benchmarks such as BoC and other major CCPs.
+CDCC uses benchmarks and in some cases adopts the haircuts published by the Bank of Canada for assets eligible as collateral under its Standing Liquidity Facility.

 Through monthly and quarterly haircut monitoring activities, backtesting results have consistently revealed that CDCC maintains a sufficient collateral coverage level.
 Haircuts are tested for adequacy on a frequent basis and are revised at least semi-annually.